Islam in Russia: History

-Islamic slavery did not have racial restrictions.
-Russian girls were legally allowed to be sold in Russian-controlled Novgorod to Tatars from Kazan in the 1600s by Russian law.
+Islamic slavery did not have racial restrictions, but only war prisoners were considered slave according to the Quran.
+Slavery was allowed but it had a huge contrast with other forms of slavery.
+Muhammad told Muslims - “Your slaves are your brothers.
+Allah has put them under your authority.
+So whoever has a brother under his authority should feed him from what he eats and clothe him with what he wears…” (Sahih al-Bukhari, Sahih Muslim) and Harsh treatment was banned as Muhammad told Muslims -“Whoever slaps his slave or beats him, the expiation is that he should set him free.”
+(Sahih Muslim).
 Germans, Poles, and Lithuanians were allowed to be sold to Crimean Tatars in Moscow.
-In 1665 Tatars were allowed to buy Polish and Lithuanian slaves from the Russians.
-Before 1649 Russians could be sold to Muslims under Russian law in Moscow.
+In 1665, Tatars were allowed to buy Polish and Lithuanian slaves from the Russians (for the Crimean slave trade).
+Before 1649, Russians could be sold to Muslims under Russian law in Moscow.
 This contrasted with other places in Europe outside Russia where Muslims were not allowed to own Christians.

 The Cossack Hetmanate recruited and incorporated Muslim Mishar Tatars.
 Cossack rank was awarded to Bashkirs.
 Muslim Turkics and Buddhist Kalmyks served as Cossacks.
 The Cossack Ural, Terek, Astrakhan, and Don Cossack hosts had Kalmyks in their ranks.
 Mishar Muslims, Teptiar Muslims, service Tatar Muslims, and Bashkir Muslims joined the Orenburg Cossack Host.
 Cossack non-Muslims shared the same status with Siberian Cossack Muslims.
 Muslim Cossacks in Siberia requested an Imam.
 Cossacks in Siberia included Tatar Muslims like in Bashkiria.

 Bashkirs and Kalmyks in the Imperial Russian Army fought against Napoleon's Grande Armée during the French invasion of Russia.
 They were judged suitable for inundating opponents but not intense fighting.
 They were in a non-standard capacity in the military.
 Arrows, bows, and melee combat weapons were wielded by the Muslim Bashkirs.
 Bashkir women fought among the regiments.
 Denis Davidov mentioned the arrows and bows wielded by the Bashkirs.
 Napoleon's forces faced off against Kalmyks on horseback.
 Napoleon faced light mounted Bashkir forces.
 Mounted Kalmyks and Bashkirs numbering 100 were available to Russian commandants during the war against Napoleon.
 Kalmyks and Bashkirs served in the Russian army in France.
 A nachalnik was present in every one of the 11 cantons of the Bashkir host which was created by Russia after the Pugachev Rebellion.
 Bashkirs had the military statute of 1874 applied to them.
 Muslims were exempt from military conscription during World War I.